rancher/elemental-toolkit/docs/content/en/docs/Customizing/upgrades.md

 ## Configuration

-`elemental upgrade` during start reads the [cOS configuration file](../general_configuration) and allows to tweak the following:
+`elemental upgrade` during start reads the [Elemental configuration file](../general_configuration) and allows to tweak the following:

 ```yaml
 # configuration used for the 'ugrade' command